FrederikTobner/slang/tests/README.md

 This test:

 1. Calls the print_value function with the undefined variable y
-2. Executes the programm and asserts that the output contains the sppecified error code "[E1234]"
+2. Executes the program and asserts that the output contains the specified error code "[E1234]"
 3. Verifies that the pattern "Undefined variable: y" occurs in stderr

 ## Dependencies